 We extend our love and prayers to all our visitors.

-We are in Year C of our Lectionary.
+We are now in Year A of our Lectionary for 2016-7.

-We are in the 18th week after Pentecost.
+We are in the 2nd week of Advent.

-Our daily readings are from those set for Proper 25.
+Our daily readings are from those set for Advent 2.

 Please see here for future services information.